MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/persistent-storage-windows-nodes.md

 ## Use persistent volume

-To use a pvc, create a file named winwebserver.yaml and copy in the following YAML definition.
+To use a persistent volume, create a file named winwebserver.yaml and copy in the following YAML definition.
 You will then create a pod with access to the persistent volume claim and vhdx.

 In the yaml definition below, *mountPath* is the path to mount a volume inside a container.
 After a successful pod creation, you will see the subdirectory *mnt* created in *C:\\* and the subdirectory *akshciscsi* created inside *mnt*.